Dunston Power Station

 Sometimes confused with the nearby Stella power stations.

 Dunston Power Station refers to a pair of adjacent coal-fired power stations in the North East of England, now demolished.
-They were built on the south bank of the River Tyne, in the western outskirts of Dunston in Gateshead.
-The two stations were built on a site which is now occupied by the MetroCentre.
-The first power station built on the site was known as Dunston A Power Station, and the second, which gradually replaced it between 1933 and 1950, was known as Dunston B Power Station.
-The A Station was, in its time, one of the largest in the country, and as well as burning coal had early open cycle gas turbine units.
+They stood on the south bank of the River Tyne, in the western outskirts of Dunston in Gateshead.
+The two stations were built on a site that is now occupied by the MetroCentre.
+The first power station on the site was known as Dunston A Power Station, and the second, which gradually replaced it between 1933 and 1950, was known as Dunston B Power Station.
+The A Station was, in its time, one of the largest in the country, and as well as burning coal had early open-cycle gas turbine units.
 The B Station was the first of a new power station design, and stood as a landmark on the Tyne for over 50 years.
 From the A Station's opening in 1910 until the B Station's demolition in 1986, they collectively operated from the early days of electricity generation in the United Kingdom, through the industry's nationalisation, and until a decade before its privatisation.

 Dunston A had a generating capacity of 48.85 megawatts (MW) in 1955, and Dunston B had a generating capacity of 300 MW.
-Electricity from the stations powered an area covering Northumberland, County Durham, Cumberland, Yorkshire and as far north as Galashiels in Scotland.
+Electricity from the stations powered an area covering Northumberland, County Durham, Cumberland, Yorkshire, and as far north as Galashiels in Scotland.